 Jole has extensive experience in working with children and with adults through the arts.
-She leads pioneering visual art workshops in The Ark, a cultural centre for children, and she has art-directed the interior design of children-centred spaces such as the A&E Department in Temple Street Children’s Hospital and the Office for the Ombudsman for Children.
+She leads pioneering visual art workshops in The Ark, a cultural centre for children in Dublin, and she has art-directed the interior design of children-centred spaces such as the A&E Department in Temple Street Children’s Hospital and the Office for the Ombudsman for Children.

 Jole is currently working in Dublin and the Burren, Co.
 Clare and every week she leads workshops for children and adults.
 Jole also runs art weeks in different locations in her native Italy.

 In the Burren, Co.
 Clare she runs workshops every fortnight and every summer she holds several weeks of training in her workshop.